NiloofarVaghefi/Powdery-Mildew-Project/Erysiphe_necator.md

-## MAKER annotaion for Erysiphe necator genome
+## MAKER annotation for Erysiphe necator genome

 #### Build a transcriptome assembly